bug400/pyilper/INSTALL.md

 More recent Mac OS versions already provide a USB serial driver for the PIL-Box.
 By experience you get better results if you use the original FTDI driver.
-See the installation istructions for that driver how to install and how to disable the Apple driver.
+See the installation instructions for that driver how to install and how to disable the Apple driver.

 LINUX does not require to install any driver software.